 Rural Networking / Networking the Rural: Participatory Culture and Civic Communities in the Swedish Countryside.
 The project studied how the relationship between marginalization and participation (locally and globally) is experienced and negotiated as part of rural lifestyles and identity work, and how networked media interaction may contribute to a rural participatory culture, as well as to new and pre-existing civic communities.
 The analyses consist of a combination of survey (the SOM Institute) and qualitative interviews.
 (Project leader: André Jansson.
 Co-investigator: Magnus Andersson, Malmö University.
 Funding: FORMAS, 2008-2011)

-He is on the editorial board of Culture Unbound and Communication and the Public.
+He is on the editorial board of Culture Unbound; Communication and the Public, and MedieKultur.

 PhD (2001) - Gothenburg University

 Post-doctoral research (2005-06) - McGill University, Montreal

 Docent (2005) - Malmö University